AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 # Using AEM Document Services Programmatically {#using-aem-document-services-programmatically}

 Samples and examples in this document help you understand and use  AEM Document Services on an AEM Forms on OSGi environment.
+For samples and examples for AEM Forms on JEE environment, see [Programming with AEM Forms on JEE](https://experienceleague.adobe.com/docs/experience-manager-65/forms/developer-reference/programming-aem-forms-jee/java-api-quick-start-code-examples/signature-service-java-api-quick.html?lang=en#programming-aem-forms-jee)

 ## Prerequisite {#prerequisite}
 * Before using the DocAssurance service APIs, [configure the DocAssurance service](/help/forms/using/install-configure-document-services.md).